 Neil MacGregor, author of Germany: Memories of a Nation

 ‘The best book of 2014 was Reluctant Meister, Stephen Green’s superb analysis of German history and culture’

 ‘A pragmatic and courageous outlook on Germany.’

 ‘Green’s history is immensely readable.
 It is elegantly written and has a narrative that keeps the reader’s interest alive.’

 ‘… one of the best, most analytical, honest accounts of Germany and its history.’

 David Marx:Book Reviews

-STEPHEN GREEN was for most of his career an international banker and became Chairman of HSBC in 1995.
+STEPHEN GREEN was for most of his career an international banker.
 From 2011 to 2013 he was Minister for Trade and Investment in the British Government.
 He now has a range of international trade, on financial and professional services and on child poverty and development programmes.
 He chairs the Natural History Museum of London and is an ordained priest in the Church of England.
 Stephen is the author of Good Value: Money, Morality and on an Uncertain World, The European Identity: Historical and Cultural Realities we cannot Deny, Brexit and the British: Who are we now? and co-authored Unwritten Rule: How to Fix the British Constitution.